top of page

 Why it helps: Activates the foot arch and strengthens the calf.

-• Stand with toes on a rolled-up towel or wedge
+• Stand with your toes on a rolled-up towel or wedge.

 5. Foot Rolling with Ball or Frozen Bottle